zeroc-ice/ice-builder-visualstudio/README.md

 Ice Builder for Visual Studio is a Visual Studio extension that configures [Ice Builder for MSBuild](https://github.com/zeroc-ice/ice-builder-msbuild) for your C++ and C# projects, all within the Visual Studio IDE.
 It serves as a front-end for Ice Builder for MSBuild: all the build-time processing is performed by Ice Builder for MSBuild.

-Ice Builder for Visual Studio is compatible with Visual Studio 2015, 2017, 2019 or 2022, and works best with the following Ice installations:
+Ice Builder for Visual Studio is compatible with Visual Studio 2022 and 2026, and works best with the following Ice installations:

 - Ice NuGet package for Ice 3.7 or greater